alexandrebouchard/blangGradAssignment-scaffold/README.md

 Note: if, in the future, you are interested in using this for your own code (there are tools to make this works for pretty much any programming languages), there will be one extra step to do (setting up a ``.travis.yml`` file in the repo, which I have done for you in this assignment).
 This is explained at [https://docs.travis-ci.com/user/getting-started/](https://docs.travis-ci.com/user/getting-started/).

+### Bipartite matching (non-perfect)

+To make things a bit more interesting, consider now the problem of sampling bipartite matchings, i.e. we do not require the matching to be perfect anymore (vertices do not have to be covered).

+The datastructure is implemented for you in ``BipartiteMatching.xtend``, which you should have a look at.
+Your job is to implement a sampler for this combinatorial space in ``BipartiteMatchingSampler.java``, which you can test via ``TestBipartiteMatching.xtend``.

 ## A statistical model involving a combinatorial space

 ### Motivation

 To motivate the model we explore in this question, consider a sport such as golf or track and fields where the players do not interact.
-Suppose we follow five players repetively competing against each other.
+Suppose we follow five players repetitively competing against each other.
 Let us model each player with an inherent unobserved strength (i.e. a mean parameter for each player) and an inherent performance variability (a variance parameter for each player).
 We will use the following simplistic model:

 - The weakest player has a mean uniformly distributed between zero and one.
 - Compared to the weakest, the second weakest player's mean is higher by an increment uniformly distributed between zero and one.